 Athlete's foot is a fungal infection that usually thrives in warm, damp places.
 The fungus, Tinea pedis, grows between the toes, on top of the feet, on toenails and between the fingers.
 White patches, scaly patches, and redness are all indicative of the fungus.
-Symptoms of athlete's foot may include itching, burning, stinging and inflammation.
+Symptoms of athlete's foot may include itching, burning, and stinging.

 Tips for Preventing Athlete's Foot

 You can deter athlete’s foot fungus from taking hold by wearing flip-flops around public pools or showers and ensuring that your feet, including between your toes, are thoroughly dried after bathing or swimming.
 You should keep your toenails the shortest length that is comfortable since the fungus can live under toenails.
 Long toenails can retain moisture and provide a haven for the fungus.
 Avoid wearing sweaty socks or shoes any longer than you must.

 10 Natural Remedies for Athlete's Foot